deanwampler/spark-scala-tutorial/README.markdown

 It accepts the same options as `WordCount3`, although the `--master` option defaults to `yarn-client` this time.

-It delegates to a helper class [com.typesafe.sparkworkshop.util.Hadoop](#code/src/main/scala/com/typesafe/sparkworkshop/util/Hadoop.scala) to do the work.
+It delegates to a helper class [com.typesafe.sparkworkshop.util.Hadoop](https://github.com/deanwampler/spark-workshop/blob/master/src/main/scala/sparkworkshop/util/Hadoop.scala) to do the work.
 It passes as arguments the class name and the output location.
 The second argument is a hack: the default output path must be specified here, even though the same default value is also encoded in the application.
-This is because we eventually pass the value to the `hadoop.sh` script, which uses it to delete an old output directory, if any.
+This is because we eventually pass the value to the [scripts/hadoop.sh](https://github.com/deanwampler/spark-workshop/blob/master/scripts/hadoop.sh) script, which uses it to delete an old output directory, if any.

 Here is the `Hadoop` helper class: